harvester/harvester/docs/harvester-configuration.md

 ### `install.poweroff`

-Shutdown the machine after install instead of rebooting
+Shut down the machine after install instead of rebooting.

 ### `install.no_format`

-Do not partition and format, assume layout exists already.
+Do not partition and format.
+Assume the layout exists already.

 ### `install.debug`

-Run installation with more logging and configure debug for installed system.
+Run installation with more logging and configure debug for the installed system.

 ### `install.tty`